helq/blag/src/blog/posts/2017-06-26-haskell-s-higher-rank-polymorphism.md

   this `sum list` (with `list = [1..10]`, for example), this `(\x->x+1) 2`, and this `y (\x->x**2)` (with `y f = f 3` or `y = ($3)`, for example) in Haskell.

-With lambda calculus we many interesting things, but it's a little cumbersome and verbose, for example, calculating the factorial:
+With lambda calculus we can do many interesting things, but it's a little cumbersome and verbose, for example, to calculate the factorial we define the following terms:

-Given,

 ``` plain
 true = \x y . x